ermannoGirardo/ExpRoLab/README.md

                           "from_room" and "to_roomm" and the servervice return a float32 that is the time computed.
 This is possible through a dictionary of the rooms as in the figure of Cluedo's map above.
 ## Documentation:
-You can find all the sphinx documentation into the docs folder.
+You can find sphinx documentation into /build/html index.html file.
+Open it with firefox and you should see the documentation about the four python scripts.
 In particular you can find more details about the source code.

 ## Launch: